“When you have a wind turbine go down it can be a very long outage – it can be an expensive thing to fix.”

 The good news is the cost of renewable infrastructure is continuously dropping.
 The price of solar panels has fallen 80 per cent in the past five years, and lithium-ion battery prices have fallen 40 per cent since 2010.

 Wind turbines, too, are dropping in price and being adapted to function better in Northern temperatures.
 Technological advances are also bringing down installation and maintenance costs.
 Currently, cranes are rented and transported to the north at great cost.
 But a crane-less installation is in the works, as is the development of “ballasted” foundations for turbines that do not require concrete – previously a crucial feature of operating on tundra.

-These advances mean renewable energy is becoming a more viable option for Northern communities.
+These advances mean renewable energy, and renewable energy co-ops, is becoming a more viable option for Northern communities.